Misantonio/photos_app/README.md

 - [ ] Navigate through queried photos only
 - [x] Process with image recognition and tag each image
 - [x] Query images with tags
-- [ ] Open folder in system's file explorer
+- [x] Open folder in system's file explorer
 - [ ] Implement face recognition and tag each face
+- [ ] Add image metadata like date, location, etc.
+- [ ] Query images with metadata